 Lupine flowers last for 3-5 days in dry conditions and up to 10 days if watered.
 They will also continue to grow after they have been harvested, so it’s important not to cut them too late in the season.

 Do Lupine flower more than once?

-If you are looking for a lupine that will flower abundantly throughout the season, then Painted Lady might be a good choice.
+If you are looking for a lupine that will flower abundantly throughout the season, Painted Lady might be a good choice.
 This variety typically blooms in May and June, so it may be worth waiting until early summer before planting them.

 Lupine Flower Meaning – The Final Word

 If you’re looking for an easy-to-grow perennial flower that will add color AND fragrance to your garden seasonally, then lupines might just be the perfect option!
 The beautiful Lupine is rich in meaning and symbolism and an excellent choice for gifting or ornamental gardens.